 FHSU wireless (TigerNetStudent) and wired (Ethernet) Internet access is restricted in order to ensure a basic level of security.
 Registering your device will grant you access to the network.

 You may automatically register a maximum of five devices to the wireless (TigerNetStudent) network and five devices to the wired (Ethernet) network.

 Yes, you may request to have additional devices registered by contacting the CTC HelpDesk.
 You will need to provide the MAC address of your device.
 Please note that registration of devices above the maximum is at the discretion of Fort Hays State University's networking staff.
 If you live in a residence hall on campus, you also have the option of registering up to five devices on the wired (Ethernet) network.
 For more information, see Residence Hall Connection Information.

 Yes.
 Game consoles can be connected to either the wireless or wired network, but we recommend connecting them to the wired (Ethernet) network, because of the negative effects on network performance that can occur due to the higher use of bandwidth required for game activity.
+The Nintendo Wii, however, is not allowed on the wireless networks due to poor wireless functionality.
+We recommend purchasing an Ethernet-to-USB adapter and using the wired network.
 Network registrations for game consoles that do not have web browsing capabilities are not automatic; they may be requested by completing an online form, located at rlreg.fhsu.edu.
 Please allow up to two business days for requests to be processed.
 For more information, see Residence Hall Connection Information.